 Clinical Sciences Curriculum:

-• Will present the opportunity to record a history, perform a physical examination and interpret the findings.
+•Presents the opportunity to record a history, perform a physical examination and interpret the findings.

-•Will teach the students to act independently correlating the clinical relevance to the basic sciences.
+•Teaches the students to act independently correlating the clinical relevance to the basic sciences.

-•Will give access to areas of medical practice students may be interested in while pursuing their career.
+•Gives access to areas of medical practice students may be interested in while pursuing their career.

 On successful completion of the whole curriculum and satisfactorily meeting all the other requirements, students will be conferred with a MD degree.

 Alexander American University School of Medicine (AAUSOM) has a robust curriculum that corresponds to real-world needs and has more than 35 clinical sites.
 Our program prepares students for a successful medical career.

 Consisting of semesters 6 through 10, Clinical Sciences gives students the opportunity to interact with patients and hospital administrators at teaching hospitals throughout the United States, Canada, and India.
 Clinical Sciences consists of core and elective rotations that allow students to apply their Basic Sciences knowledge to real-world situations.

 Under the close supervision of clinical faculty, clinical students will learn to work as a team, analyze lab data, experience a physician’s typical day, diagnose patient cases, conduct physicals, and perform limited procedures, such as stitching, blood work, and vaccinations.
 Students will also have the chance to make a positive impression and network with physicians and hospital administrators to improve their residency applications.
 By the end of Clinical Sciences, they will have a better understanding of what specialty they are most passionate about.